What is the Employment Centre?

-The Disability Employment Opportunities Centre (DEOC) provides free employment services to persons with a disability including physical, developmental, and mental health barriers.
-The services at DEOC are self-directed and client driven.
+The PEP Employment Centre provides free employment services to persons with a disability including physical, developmental, and mental health barriers.
+The services at the Employment Centre are self-directed and client driven.
 We offer a hands-on approach to becoming job-ready.
 Our barrier free design and specialized equipment encourages persons with barriers to be self-serving and independent in preparing themselves to become job ready.

 Employment Myths and Facts

 There are myths out there when it comes to disabilities and individuals with disabilities in the workplace.
 We would like to break down some of these myths for you:

 Click on the + icon for more information!

 Myth: Disabilities are only visible.
 If I can’t see it then the person doesn’t have a disability.

 Fact: The Ontario Human Rights Code (OHRC) recognizes that the word disability covers a wide range of barriers and also recognizes that disabilities can be visible and/or invisible.
 “Disability” includes:

 - any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device,